ralphmodales/monochora/README.md

 2. **Input handling**: Accepts both local file paths and URLs (HTTP/HTTPS)
 3. **URL processing**: Downloads GIFs from URLs to temporary files when needed
 4. **GIF decoding**: Decodes GIF frames using the `gif` crate with parallel processing
+5. **Character set selection**: Chooses appropriate character set (built-in, custom inline, or file-based)
-5. **ASCII conversion**: Converts each frame to ASCII art based on pixel brightness using parallel processing
+6. **ASCII conversion**: Converts each frame to ASCII art based on pixel brightness using parallel processing
-6. **Dimension calculation**: Intelligently calculates dimensions with proper character aspect ratio handling
+7. **Dimension calculation**: Intelligently calculates dimensions with proper character aspect ratio handling
-7. **Advanced output generation**:
+8. **Advanced output generation**:
    - Terminal display and GIF output with color support
    - Text file output with frame separators
    - High-quality ASCII GIF generation with adaptive palettes

-The ASCII conversion process maps pixel brightness to appropriate ASCII characters, with either a simple or detailed character set.
+The ASCII conversion process maps pixel brightness to appropriate ASCII characters using either built-in character sets (simple or detailed) or custom user-defined sets.
 For colored output, it includes ANSI color codes for terminal display or renders characters with their original colors into a new GIF using advanced quantization techniques.

 ### Advanced GIF Generation Process